 3. Northern Arizona University

 Northern Arizona University, founded in 1899, originally specialized in the education sector.
-In an effort to make college affordable, the university created the Pledge Program, it guarantees the same tuition rate for all four years a student attends the university.
+To make college affordable, the university created the Pledge Program, it guarantees the same tuition rate for all four years a student attends the university.
 The university has almost 30,000 students, over 150 degree programs and more than 30 campuses throughout Arizona.

 Northern Arizona University provides numerous online degrees.
 Bachelor’s degree offerings include criminal justice, small business administration and information technology.
 Master’s degree options include geospatial sciences and education.
 The university also provides a nursing doctoral program and certificate programs in subjects such as assistive technology, police leadership and speech–language pathology.